 I was making a new entry today when I glanced up the page and read something my husband shared a few weeks ago.

-I laughed so hard (enough to worry the neighbors) and reached for my phone.
+I laughed so hard (enough to worry the neighbors!) and reached for my phone.

-It wasn’t new, that shadowy cloud.
+It wasn’t new, the shadowy cloud.

-Other times, a pause, a quizzical look.
+Other times its the unspoken words – a pause, a quizzical look.

 (Amazing how little words can cut deep and unspoken words shout so loud?)

 I love my husband.
 He’s absolutely the best thing to happen to me after Jesus.